knaranjo18/graphics_SpellFire/README.md

 4. The `.dll` files should already be in the git repo.
 Make sure they are in the same folder as the .exe file.
 5. Add `irrKlang.lib` in Visual Studios to `Project->Linker->Input->Additional Dependencies`.
 Make sure you are in x86 mode.

+## Credit
+Music and effects from https://www.bensound.com and https://www.zapsplat.com/music/

 ## Todo
 - **Develop Enemies**